 Moving on to my favorite beach in this area, Livadi Beach.
 It’s about a 5 extra minute walk from the other beaches but this one is the most sandy!
 The paved road also leads right into this beach with no steep trail required.
 We saw two wooden beach chairs but no other amenities.
 Perfect spot to spend a morning!
 8/10

 One of the three towns on Folegandros is Agkali.
 In this area, there are a few hotels, restaurants and beaches.
 There is a bus route from Chora to Agkali or you can rent a car and drive to this area.

 The main beach of the Agkali area is Agali beach and in my opinion, is the best beach in Folegandros!
 This area is beautiful with white washed hotels on one side and rock cliffs on the other.
 There are no beach chairs but you can find a few spots offering shade if you go in the morning.
-We got in around 10am and it was already pretty busy!
+I got in around 10am and it was already pretty busy!
 The water was crystal clear and if you’re adventurous, you can even jump off the rocks into the water.
 10/10

-We rented a car and it was easy to find parking (although the roads on Folegandros are very narrow in general).
+It was easy to find parking (although the roads on Folegandros are very narrow in general).
 The beach is easily accessed by walking from the main paved path.
 You can also catch a bus from Chora to get to Agkali.